V4Fire/Client/src/components/super/i-block/base/README.md

 Sets a watcher to the component/object property or event by the specified path.

-When you watch some properties change, the handler function can take a second argument that refers to the property old value.
-If the watched value is not a primitive, the old value will be cloned from the original old value to avoid two references to the same object.
+When you observe changes to certain properties, the event handler function can accept a second argument that references the old value of the property.
+If the observed value is not a primitive type, the old value will be cloned from the original old value to avoid having two references to the same object.

 ```typescript
 import iBlock, { component, field, watch } from 'components/super/i-block/i-block';